 - Subd.
 1. Professional improvement funds shall mean support funds for improving professional competence. - Subd.
 2. All faculty except adjunct faculty shall be eligible for professional improvement funds provided in Subd.
+3, below.

-3, below. - Subd.
-3. The funds distributed shall be no less than six hundred thousand dollars (\$600,000) in FY 2022 and six hundred eighty thousand dollars (\$680,000) in FY 2023.
+- Subd.
+3. The funds distributed shall be no less than \$680,000 in FY 2024 and \$800,000 in FY 2025.
 All funds shall be distributed each Fiscal Year to the universities on the basis of the number of FTE faculty at each institution.
-Within thirty (30) days thereafter, a report shall be provided to the IFO indicating the amount allocated to each university. - Subd.
-4. In FY 2022, professional improvement funds of not less than seventy thousand dollars (\$70,000) per academic year shall be available to adjunct faculty.
-In FY 2023, professional improvement funds of not less than eighty thousand dollars (\$80,000) per academic year shall be available to adjunct faculty.
-Adjunct faculty may seek these funds to support the development of newly assigned courses.
+Within 30 days thereafter, a report shall be provided to the IFO indicating the amount allocated to each university. - Subd.
+4. In FY 2022, professional improvement funds of not less than \$70,000 per academic year shall be available to adjunct faculty.
+In FY 2023, professional improvement funds of not less than \$80,000 per academic year shall be available to adjunct faculty.
+In FY 2025, professional improvement funds of not less than \$90,000 per academic year shall be available to adjunct faculty.
+Adjunct faculty may seek these funds to support the development of newly assigned courses, and to pay for costs incurred when taking courses for professional development.
 All funds shall be distributed to the universities on the basis of the number of adjunct faculty at each institution.
-Within thirty (30) days thereafter, a report shall be provided to the IFO indicating the amount allocated to each university.
-An adjunct faculty member is eligible to receive such funds from a university during any Fiscal Year in which the faculty member is assigned to work more than three (3) credits or to teach more than one (1) course in an academic year.
+Within 30 days thereafter, a report shall be provided to the IFO indicating the amount allocated to each university.
+An adjunct faculty member is eligible to receive such funds from a university during any Fiscal Year in which the faculty member is assigned to work more than three credits or to teach more than one course. - Subd.

-Subd.
 5. The President, after meeting and conferring with the Association, shall establish procedures and criteria for the application and awarding of these funds to individual faculty members.
 Beginning July 1, 2022, such procedures and criteria shall include a priority for professional improvement funds focused on equity and inclusion and/or the elimination of education equity gaps.
-Awards shall be made by the President.
+Awards shall be made by the President. - Subd.
+6. Professional Improvement Funds awarded under this Section (PIF) may be used to provide reimbursement to the faculty member who has incurred expenses for meals, lodging and travel incidentals on the terms provided in Article 27, Section D. Meal reimbursements that are entirely paid with PIF or Professional Study and Travel funds, or a combination thereof, will be reimbursed at 1.25 times the rate provided in the State of Minnesota Managerial Plan.